MolSSI-Education/python-package-best-practices/_episodes/01-package-setup.md

 If you do not, please navigate to [setup] and follow the instructions given there.

 ### Running CookieCutter
+Navigate to the `molssi_best_practices` directory created during [setup].
+(CookieCutter will generate the new project in a subdirectory.)
-To run the [CMS CookieCutter], navigate to the directory where you would like to start your project, and type:
+Run the [CMS CookieCutter] to start your project:

 ~~~
 $ cookiecutter gh:molssi/cookiecutter-cms